lelazary/SepticMon/README.md

 Select WAV, Unsigned 8 bit PCM

 For images
-Export grom gimp as 'windows BMP' with 24 bit 8x8x8
+Export from gimp as 'windows BMP' with 24 bit 8x8x8